ridhopams7/reimbursement-front-end/readme.md

 # build for development with minification
 $ npm run build:development

-# build for stagging with minification
+# build for uat with minification
 $ npm run build:test

 # build for production with minification